-This topic describes the specifications of standard hybrid-storage instances of ApsaraDB for Redis Enhanced Edition (Tair), such as the memory capacity, maximum number of concurrent connections to each instance, maximum bandwidth value, and queries per second (QPS) reference value.
+This topic describes the specifications of hybrid-storage standard instances of ApsaraDB for Redis Enhanced Edition (Tair).
+These specifications include the memory capacity, number of connections, maximum bandwidth, and queries per second (QPS) reference value.

 |Master-replica instance with 16 GB memory and 32 GB disk storage||redis.amber.master.16g.2x.ext4.default||6||10,000||50,000||48||40,000|

 |Master-replica instance with 16 GB memory and 64 GB disk storage||redis.amber.master.16g.4x.ext4.default||6||10,000||50,000||48||40,000|